Best Radon Test Kits for 2026: What Canadian Homeowners Need to Know

 Watchouts

-- If the number worries you, confirm it with a certified long-term kit or certified monitor.
+- If you see a worrying pattern, follow up with a certified long-term test or certified monitor.

 First Alert RD1 Radon Gas Test Kit